PecanProject/pecan/workflows/ncc-statewide/README.md

 # Statewide compost (NCC) events workflow

 NCC is project shorthand for organic amendments like compost and manure.
-This workflow builds an ensemble of compost events for every California ag parcel in the LandIQ MSLSP matched product, for 2016 and 2018 to 2023.
+This workflow builds an ensemble of compost events for every California ag parcel in the LandIQ crops product, for 2016 and 2018 to 2023.
 2017 is skipped because LandIQ did not run a statewide survey that year.

 Material properties (%N, C:N, PAN, CalRecycle class) come from `PEcAn.data.land::ca_organic_amendment_properties`; application rates come from `PEcAn.data.land::ca_organic_amendment_app_rate`, which splits row crop and orchard rates.
 The two join on `material` and `source`.
 Annuals draw the `rows` rate, perennials the `trees` rate.

 # Config

-Tweakable bits in `config.yml`:
+Configuration parameters in `config.yml`:

-- `matched_dir`: where LandIQ MSLSP matched product lives
+- `crops_path`: the LandIQ harmonized crops parquet
+- `phen_dir`: the gap-filled phenology (green-up) directory
+- `cadwr_pfts_path`: the CADWR class/subclass to PFT map
-- `output_dir`: where parquet shards go
+- `output_dir`: output directory for parquet shards
-- `n_parcels`, `n_ensemble`, `batch_size`, `workers`: scale knobs per profile
+- `n_parcels`, `n_ensemble`, `batch_size`, `workers`: settings per profile
 - `p_apply_default`: probability of compost per parcel year per ensemble member (default 0.10)

 # Run

-Pick a profile (`default`, `medium`, `all`) and run from PEcAn project root:
+Select a profile (`default`, `medium`, `all`) and run from PEcAn project root:

 ```
 NCC_PROJECT=default bash workflows/ncc-statewide/run-statewide.sh